gregwhitaker/httpgateway-demo/inventory-service/README.md

     ./gradlew :inventory-service:bootRunLocal

+## Running the Service in Docker
+Run the following command to start the service as a Docker container:

+    docker run -e SPRING_PROFILES_ACTIVE='localdocker' -p 8080:8080 netifi/httpgateway-demo-inventory-service

 ## Calling the Service
 The demo service is initialized with dummy product ids ranging from `001` - `010`.